vivianahuetio/SQLZOO_Excercises/SQL_Code.md

 ## Ejercicio 2

-Comando WHERE para filtrar registros.
+Comando WHERE **para comparaciones númericas**.
 Show the name for the countries that have a population of at least 200 millions

 ```sql
 SELECT name